 Software Defense Attorney discusses Dassault Solidworks Infringement

 VIDEO: Click on the picture above to see Attorney Steve review the Federal Court Pacer tool to see if Dassault Solidworks has filed lawsuits in the past few years.
-Make sure to SUBSCRIBE to our popular legal channel (by clicking on the Red “V” for Victory) which is fast approaching 15,000 subscribers and TWO MILLION VIDEO VIEWS!!!
+Make sure to SUBSCRIBE to our popular legal channel (by clicking on the Red “V” for Victory) which is fast approaching 20,000 subscribers and we are over TWO MILLION VIDEO VIEWS!!!

 Have you seen this?
 When you agree to their terms this may be one you were not quite aware of:

 “Audit.
 During the term of this Agreement and for a period of three (3) years thereafter, you shall establish and maintain accurate information records relating to the use of the Offering, including, without limitation, the list of users accessing and using the Offering.
 When applicable, such information shall include destruction of the Offering and the measures put in place by you to protect access to and use of the Offering.
 DS SolidWorks shall have the right – at any time, at its own expense and under reasonable conditions of time and place – to audit and copy these records and/or your use of the Offering.
 You also hereby authorize DS SolidWorks to verify your compliance with the terms of this Agreement.